 The strong performance of Cyprus is bolstering the island’s status as an FDI hotspot, presenting exciting opportunities for serious investors ready to move in fast and reap the benefits of one of the fastest growing EU economies.

-Improvements in Cyprus’ macroeconomic and financial environment are reviving international interest in around 30 major development projects on the island, and with the economy showing prospects of a healthy 3% growth in 2017, the island’s FDI appeal is on an upward trajectory.
-Investment opportunities in Cyprus’ large scale projects span various sectors, including housing and tourist developments, projects with a special focus on golf courses and luxury marinas, as well as education and energy.
+Improvements in Cyprus’ macroeconomic and financial environment are reviving international interest in around 30 major development projects on the island, and with the government expecting a healthy 3% growth in 2017, the island’s FDI appeal is on an upward trajectory.
+Investment opportunities in Cyprus’ large-scale projects span various sectors, including housing and tourist developments, projects with a special focus on golf courses and luxury marinas, as well as education and energy.

 Evolving Oil and Gas Sector